AdmiralCloud/fileExtensions/README.md

 After installation this package will automatically create the index.js file from sources.

 # Contribution
-After you've added a new file extension, please commit with a meaningful message and then run "make release".
+If you want to add a new file extension, choose the right folder and add it like the other file extension.

+To commit, add it with git-add (or any GUI) and then use "git cz" on the CLI and answer the questions there.
+If you're done and want to release a new version, run "make release".

 Publishing to npm must be done manually.

 # License
 MIT License